-15. Paid Students' Union offices shall be defined as full time sabbatical Students' Union Officers.
-No person shall hold such office for more than two academic years and this shall be provided for in the Constitution and bye-laws of the Students' Union.
+15. Paid Students' Union offices shall be defined as the Students' Union Officers.
+No Full Member shall be eligible to serve as a part-time Officer for more than one term, or part thereof, nor as a full-time Officer for more than one term, or part thereof, and this shall be provided for in the Constitution and bye-laws of the Students' Union.